Why Create Sitemaps and Wireframes Before the Visual Design?

 - It predicts usability issues.
 Without getting caught up in color, style, or other design elements, your team can objectively evaluate each item on the page.
 For example, is the naming scheme logical?
 Is the layout intuitive?
 Does the position of different on-page elements make sense?

 - You save time and money.
 When you create a wireframe, you get valuable feedback before making a significant investment.
 This eliminates having to make last minute changes that could go over budget.
+Wireframes can also be made clickable to conduct easy user-tests.

 - Important features are easy to identify.
 Wireframes give you the chance to identify which pages are missing or have unnecessary features.
 This results in a clean and focused end product.

 - Content and form grow together harmoniously.
 Wireframes give you the ability to adjust your design to the content instead of trying to fit content in a premade design.
 This ensures that the content of every page is coherent and has a natural flow throughout the entire site.
+Wireframes are also a useful guide to content generation, if you’re writing your own content.

 It’s easy to see that wireframes aren’t just nice to have but they benefit your digital strategy in significant ways.
 Wireframes keep your strategy lean and focused, enable more collaboration between essential team members, and help you identify gaps and clutter early on.